 They know that they are valued.
 They have a clear understanding of who they are and their own abilities.
 They are self-aware, self-assured, and can speak for themselves.

 They are resourceful and have been encouraged to think critically, take risks, and make mistakes.
 In doing so, they have learned how to pose thoughtful questions and explore in novel and expansive directions.

 They are compassionate and collaborative individuals who aspire to better themselves, their community, and the world around them.
-They see themselves as part of a larger system and have discovered the interrelatedness of all things, and are empowered to make a difference.
+They have discovered the interrelatedness of all things, and are empowered to make a difference.